azagniotov/pielicious/README.md

 Raphaël Donut Pie Chart library
 =========

 Based on Raphaël JS (cross-browser JavaScript library that draws scalable vector graphics) by Dmitry Baranovskiy (http://raphaeljs.com).
+The library can generate 2D & 3D charts.
+Various configuration options available for better user experience.

 How to Use
 ==========